sdarlington/sdarlington.github.io/content/posts/2022-03-08-adventures-in-icloud-mail-hosting.md

 As many people did recently, I got The Email from Google telling me that my [Apps for Domains (Legacy) account is going away](https://9to5google.com/2022/01/19/g-suite-legacy-free-edition/) and that I should either pay up or move away.

 I’m not averse to paying.
 I use email a lot and I have my own domain, so I appreciate that I’m not a typical consumer.
-But I do object to paying Google because it feels like they’re double-dipping: both [data mining my information *and* billing me for the service](https://arstechnica.com/?p=1831215)<sup>[1](#fn1-24775 "see footnote")</sup>.
+But I do object to paying Google because it feels like they’re double-dipping: both [data mining my information *and* billing me for the service](https://arstechnica.com/?p=1831215)[^1].

 In short, I’m not going to stay with Google.